unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 		- [ ] Implement project validation and auto-upgrading.
 		- [ ] Migrate to Cookiecutter, if it's good.
 		- [ ] Implement auto-test generation based on the NumPy-style docstrings, maybe using `doctest`?
+		- [ ] Add the colour picker extension to the extension pack.
 	- [ ] Chess Mini Me.
 	- [ ] Dailies.
 	- [ ] Error Correction.